Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 **Grit** refers to the particles of sand that make up the sandpaper.
 Larger, fewer particles with more space between them is coarse grit.
 The smaller and more packed together the particles, the finer the grit.
 Coarse sandpaper removes imperfections faster and with less effort than fine sandpaper – which is great if you are trying to shape or level.
 Fine grit is used for the later stages of wood sanding – for smoothing and polishing.
 The higher the sandpaper’s grit, the smoother the result.
 Begin with a coarser grit to level the wood, then buff scratches with finer grits until you reach the desired smoothness.
 It is important to move through the grits and not skip from a rough one, straight to a fine one.

-***Tip**: The golden rule of sanding is to move the sandpaper in the same direction as the wood grain.
+***Tip**: the golden rule of sanding is to move the sandpaper in the same direction as the wood grain.
 This reduces visible scratches and results in a smoother finish.*

 ### Grit Guide